FourThievesVinegar/solderless-microlab/docs/index.md

 - Have a friend with a 3D printer print the parts.
 - Check if a local library or makerspace has a 3D printer you can use -- and maybe get help with printing.
+- Realistically, you can make most of the printed parts (but probably not the reactor core!) out of a material like wood or corrugated plastic.
+If you use alternate materials, be sure to double-check that the stand is strong enough and that all of the components will be protected and supported.
+You can use conventional standoffs to support the electronic components if you can't print the control unit case.
 - Use an online 3D printing service.
 We don't endorse any service but have linked a couple sites below as a starting point.
 We urge you to look at reviews and get quotes to find the best option for you.
   - https://www.pcbway.com/rapid-prototyping/manufacture/
   - https://www.shapeways.com/